marcransome/pond/README.md

 A _pond_ represents a collection of environment variables (and in a future release _functions_) in the fish shell.
 Ponds are used to group related environment variables together.
 Naming ponds after individual applications or local development environments is a good way to separate them by their use-case.

 You can `create`, `remove`, and `edit` ponds easily.
-Manage the variables that are sourced into shell sessions with `enable`, `disable`, `load` or `unload`.
+Manage how their environment variables are sourced into shell sessions with `enable`, `disable`, `load` or `unload`.
 Tab completions are provided for all pond commands and options discussed here.

 :exclamation: Pond won't protect you from yourself!
-If you define multiple variables of the same name in more than one pond and either `enable` or `load` more than one.. fun things may happen.
+If you define multiple variables of the same name in more than one pond and either `enable` or `load` more than one at the same time.. fun things may happen.
 Bonus points for a [pull-request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).

-### Managing ponds

-#### Creating ponds
+### Creating ponds

 Create a new pond using the `create` command: